Unity-Technologies/com.unity.multiplayer.docs/docs/migration/upgrade-guide.md

 ## Changes in the API

-Unity Multiplayer Teams tried to keep most of the MLAPI intact in NetCode.
+Unity Multiplayer Teams tried to keep most of the MLAPI intact in Netcode.
 However, a successful compilation still requires some changes.

 ### `NetworkVariable` changes